SpeculativeCoder/UnrealEngine-HTML5-ES3/README.md

 You should now add the HTML5LauncherHelper project to the solution... to do this you can Right Click **Programs** then **Add -> Existing Project** then navigate to and select this project to add to the solution: ``Engine\Platforms\HTML5\Source\Programs\HTML5\HTML5LaunchHelper\HTML5LauncherHelper.csproj``.
 You may see the .NET 4.8 version upgrade again which you can accept.

 Now you can build all the programs.
-CTRL-Click the following projects to select them all at once:
+CTRL-Click the following projects to select them all at once (the solution tree may need to be collapsed so you can easily see these - you can click the "Collapse All" button which looks like two up arrows to make these easier to CTRL-Click):

 - UE4
 - AutomationTool